Clinical Dietitian Resume Example

 I always tell students: pick an ACEND-accredited program.
 This helps you meet the academic requirements for the dietitian exam and future state licensure.

-There are tons of specialty certifications out there.
+There are tons of specialty certifications out there, and if you’re targeting sports nutrition, you might also want to check out a cover letter for that specialty.
 The Certified Diabetes Care and Education Specialist (CDCES) and Board Certified Specialist in Sports Dietetics (CSSD) stand out as top choices.

 I see a lot of dietitians pick up the Certified Nutrition Support Clinician (CNSC) or Certified Specialist in Pediatric Nutrition (CSP) if they're focused on clinical practice.
 This helps you stand out in hospitals.